The Art of Math

 “[We had to] write all of our materials and write our next steps.
 We talked about what we wanted to do in pairs.
 We talked about size and materials and background.
 We counted and measured and then we started building,” explained second grader Maxine Dezort Reynolds.

 All seven of Miquon’s entries were presented along with submissions from other area schools at The Barnes Foundation on March 3.
-One first and second grade Miquon group, that created The Raft, was selected as the winner for Mathematical Reasoning out of the 1st-4th grade entrants.
-The model of Bathtub and Cat, also created by first and second graders, won the popular award for 1st-4th grade models.
+One first and second grade Miquon group, which created a model of The Raft, was selected as the winner for Mathematical Reasoning out of the first through fourth grade entrants.
+The model of Bathtub and Cat, also created by first and second graders, won the popular award for first through fourth grade models.

 One of the judges, Annie Fetter, founding staff member of the Math Forum and Math Education Specialist at the 21st Century Partnership for STEM Education remarked, “[It was] the perfect sort of project for Miquon.
 Not only do you already approach learning as a community activity and try to integrate subjects whenever possible, but you also have the flexibility to allow students to really dig into something . . . which they might not have thought about so explicitly before.